brent-franklin/my-notes-clone/README.md

 yarn dev
 ```

-If you would liek to build and run the production server
+If you would like to build and run the production server
 ```bash
 npm run build && npm run start
 ```